StormBit/stormbit.github.io/help/policies.md

  - Use /ignore if somebody is harassing you and not explicitly breaking any rules.
  - Bots, file servers, and proxies (including Tor) are allowed, as long as you comply with the rest of the rules.
-Bots should set usermode +B on themselves.
+Bots should set usermode +B on themselves to avoid confusion.
  - Our stance on vhosts is rather liberal.
 Anything goes as long as it doesn't explicitly attack other users or their views or is grossly inappropriate.
 Domain names are even allowed, as long as you can prove you represent the owner of the domain; however, these cannot be requested